 Welcome to Seattle, Ichiro

-On April 2, 2001, Ichiro made his Major League debut -- and what an introduction it was.
+While he plans on making his 2018 debut in a Seattle uniform soon, there was his initial Mariners moment on April 2, 2001, the date of his Major league inauguration.
 The then 27-year-old finished his rookie season batting .350/.381/.457.
 He earned All-Star honors along with the American League MVP and Rookie of the Year awards.
 He also had an MLB-leading 242 hits and 56 stolen bases on the season.

 Not a bad way to welcome yourself into the MLB world.

 "The greatest moment of my baseball career."

 On Oct.
 1, 2004, Ichiro did what he himself called his greatest baseball moment: Breaking the single-season hit record.